Qadiani contradiction in

 started trying to prove that Hazrat Mirza Ghulam Ahmad had claimed

-to be a prophet, he was faced with the great difficulty that Hazrat
+to be a prophet, he and his followers were faced with the great difficulty that Hazrat

 Mirza had denied claiming to be a prophet in his writings.

-To overcome this difficulty, Mirza Mahmud Ahmad invented the theory
+To overcome this difficulty, they invented the theory

 that Hazrat Mirza had realized after a certain date that